ankraly/eval_synth/README.md

 # eval_synth
 post-pilot version of speech synthesis evaluation task

+before working with these files, should go into audio_prep.py & write_exp.py and change the static variables for default system names in the event that they are different from what's currently in the scripts

 **audio_prep.py** -------------------------------------------
 * start:
     - "audio" folder with list of individual system & human stimuli (.wav)